 The connection that comes to your home is known as “last-mile internet.”
 It’s what connects you to the rest of the web and impacts your speed.
 Last-mile internet gets complicated in more rural areas where the distance between residences can be significantly larger than in urban areas.

 How Does Fiber Optic Internet Work?

-You know fiber internet is paving the way forward, but what is a fiber optic network, and how does it work?
+You know the meaning of fiber internet and why it’s paving the way forward, but what is fiber optic connection, and how does it work?

 Fiber internet transmits data by sending light pulses along thin glass fibers — also known as fiber optic cables.
 The use of light signals makes it faster and more reliable than standard copper cable allowing it to send information over long distances more efficiently.

 Traditional cable internet, on the other hand, uses electricity to send information over copper wires.
 These wires use metal, which makes them more susceptible to interference from nearby high-voltage electrical equipment (like power lines) and weather disruptions.

 So just how thin are the optical fibers?
 Slightly larger than a human hair.
 The fibers are bundled together to create fiber optic cables that carry the light signals we mentioned.

 Interestingly, many providers are laying additional fiber optic cables while they’re building out the network.
 The lines that are not yet being used are often called “dark fiber” (“lit fiber” is the part that’s currently available for use) and will be available for future development.
 Already having these fiber optic internet cables will save time and money as the networks expand because companies won’t have to dig in the ground again to bury more wires.